-The Boston Harbor Islands national recreation area includes 34 islands and peninsulas spread over fifty square miles of bays, harbors, and rivers within the greater Boston Harbor basin.
-The Massachusetts Department of Conservation and Recreation (DCR, Mass Parks) is one of twelve managing partners and owns and manages more than half of the islands in the park.
+The Boston Harbor Islands national recreation area includes 34 islands and peninsulas spread over 50 square miles of bays, harbors, and rivers within the greater Boston Harbor basin.
+The Massachusetts Department of Conservation and Recreation (DCR, Mass Parks) is one of 12 managing partners and owns and manages more than half of the islands in the park.

-Here is a place where you can walk a Civil War-era fort, visit historic lighthouses, explore tide pools, hike lush trails, camp under the stars, or relax while fishing, picnicking or swimming-all within reach of downtown Boston.
+Here is a place where you can walk a Civil War-era fort, visit historic lighthouses, explore tide pools, hike lush trails, camp under the stars, or relax while fishing, picnicking, or swimming-all within reach of downtown Boston.
 Extend your stay by camping on Peddocks, Lovells, Grape or Bumpkin Islands.

 Resident staff live on the island during the visiting season.
 They provide island supervision, park and campground management, and offer island tours and educational programs.

 Ferry Information: Spectacle, Georges, Grape, Bumpkin, Lovells and Peddocks Islands can only be accessed by boat.
 Passenger Ferries are located at Long Wharf North, the Fore River Shipyard in Quincy, and the Hingham Shipyard in Hingham.
 Click here for a Ferry Schedule or to Purchase Ferry Tickets.
 For more information call 617-223-8666